psychemedia/storytelling-notes/tom_tit_tot.md

 The version of the tale that is perhaps best well known is *Rumpelstiltskin*, as published by the Brothers Grimm.

-In the 1884 translation of the complete set of tales, in two volumes, by Margaret Hunt, *The Spinners* and *Runmpelstiltskin* both appear in volume, as tales `14` and and `55` respectively.
+In the 1884 translation of the complete set of tales, in two volumes, by Margaret Hunt, *The Spinners* and *Runmpelstiltskin* both appear in volume, as tales `14` and `55` respectively.

 ```{admonition} The Three Spinners, 1884
 :class: dropdown